 J.D., MBA, Harvard University

-Steven Meltzer represents private and publicly held businesses in a wide range of transactions including mergers and acquisitions, private equity, divestitures, joint ventures, licensing and distribution agreements, venture capital financings, securities offerings, "going private" transactions and financial restructurings.
-He is a former member of Pillsbury's Managing Board.
-Mr. Meltzer chairs the Board of Trustees of the New England Institute of Technology, and serves as a director or advisory board member of several companies.
-Mr. Meltzer serves as secretary, a member of the executive committee, and legal counsel of the Technology Council of Maryland; is a member of the MdBio Foundation Board.
-He has been involved with the Board of Visitors of the College of Life Sciences of the University of Maryland, the Washington Area Ernst & Young Entrepreneur of the Year Awards, the Standing Committee on Globalization of the Legal Profession of the International Bar Association, and has authored several articles.
+Mr. Meltzer represents numerous private and publicly held businesses in a wide range of transactions, including mergers and acquisitions, private equity, divestitures, joint ventures, and public and private securities offerings.
+He counsels companies and investors in capital formation, governance, securities compliance, employment and compensation matters, and shareholder issues.
+Mr. Meltzer chairs the Board of Trustees of the New England Institute of Technology, and serves as Secretary, member of the executive committee, and legal counsel of the Maryland Technology Council.
+A frequent speaker in the U.S. and abroad on capital structuring, information technology, and biotechnology topics, Mr. Meltzer has authored several articles on technology and capital formation.
 Mr. Meltzer has a Juris Doctor and Master of Business Administration from Harvard, and a Bachelor of Arts from Brown University.
-He is a member of the National Association of Corporate Directors, Mid-Atlantic Venture Association, Northern Virginia Technology Council, Technology Council of Maryland, and MdBio, and is active in the Biotechnology Industry Organization.
+He is a member of the National Association of Corporate Directors, Mid-Atlantic Venture Association, Northern Virginia Technology Council, Maryland Technology Council, Economic Club of Washington, and is active in the Biotechnology Innovation Organization.

 MBDA, INC., FORMER CHAIRMAN OF THE BOARD

-Scott Webster is a Director of Orbital ATK, Inc., a global aerospace and defense prime contractor.
-He was a co-founder and Director of Orbital Sciences Corporation from inception through the company’s merger with ATK.
-Mr. Webster is a Director on the proxy board of QinetiQ North America, the U.S. subsidiary of the United Kingdom’s premier defense technology company.
-He was Chairman of the Board of MBDA, Inc., the U.S. subsidiary of Europe’s largest missile system producer.
-As Chief Executive Officer of ORBCOMM, Orbital’s pioneering satellite data communications subsidiary, he managed procurement, launch and operation of a constellation of 35 satellites, established global distribution channels, and supervised the rollout of worldwide commercial service.
-As President of Orbital’s launch system subsidiary, he led a team that completed more than 40 successful space launches while tripling revenue.
-Mr. Webster was on the team that developed Pegasus, the world’s first privately developed space launch vehicle that resulted in Orbital’s winning the National Medal of Technology, America’s highest science and technology honor.
-Mr. Webster is the recipient of Harvard’s Alumni Achievement Award, the highest honor conferred by the Harvard Business School.
-The Arthur Rock Center for Entrepreneurship recently named him one of its “Rock Stars.”
-Mr. Webster holds a master’s degree in business administration from the Harvard Business School and a bachelor’s degree in mechanical engineering from the University of Minnesota.
+Scott Webster was a co-founder and Director of Orbital Sciences Corporation, a first mover in the commercial development of space, and a Director of its successor, Orbital ATK, a global aerospace and defense system prime contractor.
+He provided strategic direction from startup to 12,000 employees and zero to $5 billion sales.
+He was Chairman of the Board of Cobham Advanced Electronic Solutions, an $800 million electronics system subcontractor; Chairman of the Board of MBDA, Inc., U.S. subsidiary of the world’s second-largest missile system prime contractor; and is the current chairman of the Board of Telesat U.S., a global satellite services provider.
+Mr. Webster’s executive experience includes: President of Space Data, Orbital’s launch system subsidiary that completed over 40 successful space launches, and CEO of ORBCOMM, where he managed launch and operation of its constellation of 35 low-earth orbit satellites and inaugurated worldwide data communications service.
+Mr. Webster was a member of the team that developed Pegasus, the world’s first privately developed space launch vehicle that resulted in Orbital winning the National Medal of Technology, America’s highest science and technology honor.
+Mr. Webster is the recipient of the Harvard Alumni Achievement Award, the highest honor conferred by the Harvard Business School.
+The Arthur Rock Center for Entrepreneurship named him a “Rock Star.”
+Mr. Webster holds a master’s degree in business administration from the Harvard Business School and a bachelor’s degree in engineering from the University of Minnesota.